The Italian Misconception

 Foods that are Perfectly Safe to Enjoy!

 Here are some tasty foods that I enjoyed at home and out with almost zero safety concerns!
-While there are many foods that contain gluten on menus and in stores, there are also many different delicious dishes that are completely safe to eat.
+While there are many foods that contain gluten on menus and in stores, there are also many different delicious gluten free Italian recipes that are completely safe to eat.

 Some of my favorite food experiences were fruit, vegetable and fish dishes and of course gelato!